How Companies Use Proxies for Competitive Intelligence

 • Monitoring publicly visible prices, product listings, and marketing content.

-• Analyzing publicly posted job listings and organizational information.
+• Analysing publicly posted job listings and organisational information.

-• Attending competitor webinars, reading their published content, and reviewing their public documentation.
+• Attending competitor webinars, reading their published content, reviewing their public documentation.

 • Using proxies to see the same publicly available content that customers in different regions see.